Názov www stránky United Nations Office at Vienna

 - Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.

-English and French are the working languages of the United Nations.
-For this Internship, fluency in oral and written English is required.
-Fluency in oral and written German is highly desirable.
-Knowledge of a UNIS client country language (Hungarian, Slovak, Slovene) is an additional asset.
+English and French are the working languages of the United Nations Secretariat.
+Fluency in spoken and written English is required for the internship.
+Knowledge of an additional official UN language is an asset.

 Potential candidates will be contacted by the hiring manager for further consideration.